 A shop or retail insurance policy means you only have to deal with one policy with one renewal date, which could save you time and money.

 The workplace is full of risks, and it is important that you and your business are protected.
 There could be material damage losses such as fire, flood and theft.
 You could be legally liable to pay for any injuries inflicted on members of the public or damage to their belongings as a result of your negligence.
 If you have employees, you are required by law to have Employers’ Liability Insurance.
 If your employees are then injured due to your negligence, you would be liable to make compensation payments.
 Any of these events could put you and your business into financial difficulty.

 Do I need insurance for an online shop?

-Even if you run an online shop or business, you can still fall victim to risks that brick and mortar shops and retailers face, with additional considerations such as cyber risks.
+Even if you run an online shop or a small business, you can still fall victim to risks that brick and mortar shops and retailers face, with additional considerations such as cyber risks.
 As an online business owner, your stock is at risk of damage or theft, and you are still legally required to have employers’ liability insurance if you have employees.